Ethiopia

 Rehabilitation of water systems in Halaba zone, Southern Nations

-Rehabilitation measures will be built on Water Safety Plans (WSPs), which are deemed as the most effective means of maintaining a safe drinking water supply by the World Health Organization.
+Rehabilitation measures are built on Water Safety Plans (WSPs), which are deemed as the most effective means of maintaining a safe drinking water supply by the World Health Organization.
 The approach is expanded to WSP+++, to address climate change adaptation and disaster risk reduction (+), operation and maintenance (O&M) and water fee collection (+) as well as inclusion (+).
 The activities will cover inclusive school water, sanitation and hygiene (WASH) management training, inclusive capacity building of Water Supply, Sanitation and Hygiene Committees (WASHCOs), O&M plans as well as development of catchment level proposals to ensure long-term sustainability.
 Inclusion in kebeles will be strengthened, e.g. by nominating women and PwDs into scheme management roles.

-The planned activities will result in improved access to drinking water for over 18 000 people.
+The planned activities will result in improved access to drinking water for over 29 000 people.
 This will contribute to their health, reduce time spent to get water and increase equity of women, children and PwDs.
 We also aim to increase understanding of the roles of all stakeholders in scheme management.

 WACT is the implementer of the project under WF’ supervision and advice.
 WACT’s capacity in community management and inclusion will be developed and their communication strategy updated.